 In order to be eligible to file a personal injury claim, the burn injury accident must have been:

-If a company sells or produces a faulty product that causes a burn injury, they can be held liable for damages.
-According to California’s product liability law, those involved in the chain distribution, such as the product designers, manufactures, or sellers, may hold accountability for any injuries and/or damages caused by the defective product.
+If a company sells or produces a faulty product that causes a burn injury, it can be held liable for damages.
+According to California’s product liability law, those involved in the chain distribution, such as the product designers, manufacturers, or sellers, may be held accountable for any injuries and/or damages caused by the defective product.
 Strict liability is enforced when a defect is found during the design or manufacturing process.
 These burns could also occur in restaurants.
 It may also become effective if there were no warnings or proper instructions given to the buyer about the product’s defect or usage.

 In order to pursue a product liability lawsuit, you will need to show proof of: